 A patient specific physical 3D printed model provided better insight into the pathology leading to a drastic reduction in theatre time and optimum result for the patient.

 A young male patient was admitted to the Ulster Hospital with problems in supination and pronation of the forearm.
-Due to the amorphous arrangement and the complex 3D rotation of the bones, a comprehensive understanding of the extent of the patient’s deformity was difficult to conceptualise using CT scans alone.
+Due to the amorphous arrangement and the complex 3D rotation of the bones, a comprehensive understanding of the extent of the patient’s deformity was difficult to conceptualize using CT scans alone.

 The surgeon was provided with a 1:1 scale physical 3D printed model of the complex deformity of both the radius and ulna.
 The bones were separately printed to allow articulating movement to be mimicked as if the bones were in situ.